 Another breakfast Speciality of Jodhpur is the Daal pakwaan.
 For those who have tasted the Dhakai Porota, I don’t need to say much, but for those who haven’t, the Daal is a light yellow chana daal, served with a chili pickle, onions and lemon.
 Pakwaan is a thin deep fried paapri of sorts only, 8 to 10 inches in diameter.
 So crush the Pakwaaan, pour the daal, mix and get transported to heaven.
 This is absolutely delicious.
 Also the Ghantaghar is home to the very famous Trip Advisor Omelette Waala .
 He makes some yummy eggs .
 Please don't expect a shop or a fancy restaurant, this is a roadside stall at the Ghanta Ghar, but the man is nothing short of a celebrity.
 Every tourist knows him.

-This was followed by "Arora ke Shahi Samose" (I am in no way related to the owners) , these aren’t your regular samosa, and they are loaded.
-Mind you, don’t ask for chutney or dip, they might just get offended.
-These beauties are deep fired parcels of explosives.
-They are loaded in flavour and have this balance of spice, hint of sweetness, richness of dry fruits and tang of amchur, over all a true crowd-pleaser.
+This was followed by "Arora ke Shahi Samose" (I am in no way related to the owners).
+These aren’t your regular samosa, and mind you they are loaded.
+Please don’t ask for chutney or dip, they might just get offended.
+These beauties are deep fired parcels of bliss.
+They are exploding with flavours and have this balance of spice, hint of sweetness, richness of dry fruits and tang of amchur.
+Overall it is a true crowd-pleaser .

 Jodhpur also loves it "mirchi wadas" and "koftas", Mirchi wada is Jodhpur classic and your must go early to find them being fried hot and you will absolutely love them.
 This is a true classic and I don’t want to say much more about it.
 But if you haven’t eaten a mirchi wada in Jodhpur, you haven’t been to Jodhpur.
 Kofta on the other hand, isn’t a curry.
 The bonda or aloo wada here is called a kofta here and is a popular street snack, they come in various fillings and again are power packed, same rule applies, don’t ask for chutney.